Electrostatic computations for statistical mechanics and random matrix applications: Balayage Measure and the Hole Probability

-In the case $\beta = 2$, $d=2$ a proof of this anticipated fact for a large class of $\Omega$ in \cite{AR17}.
-The proof was generalised to all $\beta > 0$ is given in \cite{Ad18}, but with the restriction that the background charge density be radially symmetric and $\Omega$ be a disk.
+In the case $\beta = 2$, $d=2$ a proof of this anticipated fact for a large class of $\Omega$ is given in \cite{AR17}.
+The proof was generalised to all $\beta > 0$ in \cite{Ad18}, but with the restriction that the background charge density be radially symmetric and $\Omega$ be a disk.
 These latter restrictions were subsequently removed in \cite{Ch23}.

 Consider now the charge neutral, particle free, system consisting of the background charge density $-\rho_{\rm b}$ in $\Omega_0$, and the oppositely charged balayage measure of charge density $\rho_{\rm b} \mu(\vec{r})$.
 Let $-\rho_{\rm b} U(\vec{r})$ denote the potential due to the background.
 Without the minus sign, and restricted to $\partial \Omega_0$, this is also the potential due to the balayage measure.
 We thus have that the electrostatic energy due to interaction between the background and itself, between the balayage measure and itself, and between the background and the balayage measure is equal to $ {\rho_{\rm b}^2 \over 2} \int_{\Omega_0} U(\vec{r}) \, d \vec{r}$, ${\rho_{\rm b}^2 \over 2} \int_{\partial \Omega_0} U(\vec{r}) \mu(\vec{r})\, |d \vec{r}|$, $- \rho_{\rm b}^2 \int_{\partial \Omega_0} U(\vec{r}) \mu(\vec{r})\, |d \vec{r}|$ respectively.
 Denoting the total electrostatic energy of this system by $\rho_{\rm b}^2 E_{\Omega_0}$ we therefore have